withastro/docs/src/pages/en/concepts/why-astro.md

 **Astro was designed for building content-rich websites.** This includes most marketing sites, publishing sites, documentation sites, blogs, portfolios, and some ecommerce sites.

-By contrast, most other web frameworks are designed for building *data-rich web applications*.
-This includes websites that deal with lots of user interaction, state, and other data-driven experiences in the browser: Admin dashboards, web inboxes, lots of logged-in interactions, social networks, todo lists, and even full native-like software applications can run in your browser like Figma and Ping.
+By contrast, most modern web frameworks are designed for building *data-rich web applications*.
+This includes websites that deal with lots of user interaction, state, and other data-driven experiences in the browser: admin dashboards, web inboxes, lots of logged-in interactions, social networks, todo lists, and even full native-like software applications can run in your browser like Figma and Ping.

 This is one of the most important differences to understand about Astro.
 It's this focus that allows Astro to make tradeoffs and deliver innovative features that other frameworks simply cannot.
 Partial hydration, islands, and multi-framework support all wouldn't be possible without this focus.